nigeljohnson73/btfs-pi/README.md

 # Connect from your main computer

-You will need to continue the host configuration using the IP address: http://192.168.1.185:5001/hostui
+You will need to continue the host configuration using the IP address: http://192.168.1.185:5001/hostui and follow the onscreen prompts.

+You also have the standard UI: http://192.168.1.185:5001/webui

 <!--
 # Possible better configurations